Ravilious & Co A Model of Friendship - Thames & Hudson

 Description

 In recent years, Eric Ravilious has been recognized as one of the most important British artists of the 20th century, whose watercolors and engravings depict a profound sense of place and the spirit of medieval England.
-Less appreciated is the fact that he did not work in isolation but within a much broader network of artists, friends, and lovers influenced by Paul Nash's teachings at the Royal College of Art — including Edward Bawden, Barnett Freedman, Enid Marks, Tirzah Garwood, Percy Horton, Peggy Angus, and Helen Binyon.
-Ravilious's group filled the gap between fine art and design, and the delicate, locally rooted yet bawdy character of their work became an embodiment of modern British values.
+Less appreciated is the fact that he did not work in isolation but within a much broader network of artists, friends, and lovers influenced by Paul Nash’s teachings at the Royal College of Art — Edward Bawden, Barnett Freedman, Enid Marks, Tirzah Garwood, Percy Horton, Peggy Angus, and Helen Binyon.
+Ravilious’s group filled the gap between fine art and design, and the delicate, locally rooted yet earthy character of their work became an embodiment of contemporary British values.

 The Thames & Hudson publishing house was founded in 1949 by Walter and Eva Neurath.
 Their greatest passion and mission was to create a “museum without walls” and to make the world of art and leading scientific research accessible to a broad audience.
 To reflect international perspectives, the company’s name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.